Skip to menu Skip to content Skip to footer

 Program Convenor, Bachelor of Advanced Business (Honours)

-Dr Michael Turner is a Senior Lecturer in Accounting at the University of Queensland, where he currently serves as the Program Convenor for the Bachelor of Advanced Business with Honours.
-He holds a PhD in Accounting, a Bachelor of Business (First Class Honours), and a Graduate Certificate in Research Management.
-Prior to joining the University of Queensland, Michael held various academic and research positions, including a prestigious Australian Postgraduate Award during his PhD studies.
+Dr Michael J. Turner is a Senior Lecturer in Accounting and Program Convenor for the Bachelor of Advanced Business (Honours) at The University of Queensland Business School.
+He holds a PhD in Accounting, a Bachelor of Business (First Class Honours) and a Graduate Certificate in Research Management.

 Availability